awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-host-management.md

 # Quick Setup Host Management<a name="quick-setup-host-management"></a>

 Use Quick Setup, a capability of AWS Systems Manager, to quickly configure required security roles and commonly used Systems Manager capabilities on your Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 You can use Quick Setup in an individual account or across multiple accounts and AWS Regions by integrating with AWS Organizations\.
 These capabilities help you manage and monitor the health of your instances while providing the minimum required permissions to get started\.
-If you are unfamiliar with the Systems Manager services and features, we recommend learning more about the service by reviewing the content in the *AWS Systems Manager User Guide* before creating a configuration with Quick Setup\.
+If you're unfamiliar with Systems Manager services and features, we recommend that you review the *AWS Systems Manager User Guide* before creating a configuration with Quick Setup\.
 For more information about Systems Manager, see [What is AWS Systems Manager?](what-is-systems-manager.md)\.

 **Note**
 You can't create multiple Quick Setup Host Management configurations that target the same AWS Region\.

-**Organization** Quick Setup is available in the following AWS Regions:
+Organization Quick Setup is available in the following AWS Regions:
++ US East \(Ohio\)
 + US East \(N\.
 Virginia\)
-+ US East \(Ohio\)
 + US West \(N\.
 California\)
 + US West \(Oregon\)
 + Asia Pacific \(Mumbai\)